pro-yasmin/chatbot/README.md

-Hybrid API & Mobile Test Automation Framework
+Hybrid API & WEB Test Automation Framework
 This repository contains an end-to-end automation suite designed to validate the creation and consistency of data across a Chatbot application.
 The framework utilizes a "Shift-Left" approach by combining API requests for data seeding and Mobile UI verification for functional validation.

 🚀 Overview